shuftipro/Video-KYC/IOS-Implementation.md

   Type: **string**
   Accepted Values: **image_only, video_only ,any**

-  Verification mode defines what types of proofs are allowed for a verification.
-In case of video_only user will upload videos and if verification mode is image_only, user will upload images.
-The any mode allows both types of proofs.
+  Verification mode defines what types of proofs are allowed for verification.
+In the case of video_only user upload videos, and if the verification mode is image_only, the user will upload images.
+Any mode allows both types of proofs.

 * ## show_privacy_policy

   Required:  **No**
   Type: **string** <Br>
   Accepted Values: **"0",   "1"**
-  This key specifies if privacy policy will be shown to user or not.
-If show_privacy_policy is  “0”, then privacy policy is not shown.
-If “1”, then privacy policy is shown to result screen.
+  This key specifies if the privacy policy will be shown to the user or not.
+If show_privacy_policy is  “0”, then the privacy policy is not shown.
+If “1”, then the privacy policy is shown on to result screen.

 * ## show_results